Serious As A Hit And Run

 Shane yelled, "That's it!
 Get your brown bag of shit and get out of my truck!"

-She instantly stopped laughing and calmly said, "Come on, lighten up Paco.
+She instantly stopped laughing and calmly said, "Oh, come on.
 At least take me to the next stop."

 He stopped long enough to reconsider knocking the crap out of her, took a deep breath and said, "Fine.
 After that, you can find your own way."